 Locating the Sculptures

-The sculptures are spread out and you need a car or possibly a bicycle to visit them.
+The life-sized sculptures are spread out and you need a car or possibly a bicycle to visit them.
 Most of the creatures are located off of Palm Canyon Drive.
 The Chamber of Commerce and some of the local businesses have free maps to help you locate the sculptures.
 To reach some of the sculptures you will need to drive on unpaved roads, however, the roads are fine for a 2 wheel vehicle.

 After Seeing the Sculptures